 Terri O’Fallon, PhD has focused the last 23 years as an applied researcher, Terri O’Fallon’s focus over two decades has been on “Learning and change in Human Systems”.
 She has worked with hundreds of leaders studying interventions that most result in developing leaders who can effectively implement change.
 She has a PhD in Integral Studies from the California Institute of Integral Studies.

-Terri is, also, the cofounder of two organizations.
-She and Kim Barta have created Developmental Life Design, an organization that focuses on how the STAGES (developmental) model can support insight into our own growth as people, leaders, guides, and coaches, and how the impact these insights have on our influence in human collectives.
+Terri is also the co-founder of two organizations.
+She and Kim Barta have created Developmental Life Design, an organization that focuses on how the STAGES (developmental) model can support insight into our growth as people, leaders, guides, and coaches and the impact these insights have on our influence in human collectives.

-She also partners with Geoff Fitch and Pacific Integral using the STAGES model to develop experiments in collective insight and developmental growth.
+She also partners with Geoff Fitch and Pacific Integral, using the STAGES model to develop collective insight and developmental growth experiments.

-Christopher, the CEO, walked into a planning session with the intent of getting his full team on the same page for how to move key initiatives forward for the upcoming year.
+Christopher, the CEO, walked into a planning session to get his full team on the same page for how to move key initiatives forward for the upcoming year.
 His leaders were all in alignment on the core purpose of the organization and how to accomplish it.
-During the discussion, everyone gave unbiased input intended to move the organization forward irrespective of personal interest.
+During the discussion, everyone gave unbiased input to move the organization forward, irrespective of personal interest.
 Christopher was highly skilled at understanding the point of view of all participants and synthesizing the various points of view of his trusted leaders to create solutions everyone could support.

 Does this scenario describe your normal business meetings?
 How is it different?